containerd/ttrpc/README.md

 - The client and server interface are identical whereas in GRPC there is a client and server interface that are different.
 - The Go stdlib context package is used instead.
+- No support for streams yet.

 # Status

 Very new.
 YMMV.

+TODO:

+- [ ] Plumb error codes and GRPC status
+- [ ] Remove use of any type and dependency on typeurl package
+- [ ] Ensure that protocol can support streaming in the future